Hack-PSU/admin-web-app/README.md

 ### useQueryResolver

-The `useQueryResolver` hook is a utility function that helps resolve types before passing them into the useQuery hook or useMutation hook for `react-query`.
+The `useQueryResolver` is a hook that helps resolve types before passing them into the useQuery hook or useMutation hook for `react-query`.
 This helps with some features of `react-query` to resolve any potential TypeScript errors.